 My last article discussed the importance of embracing neurodiversity in the modern workplace.
-When you bring on Neurodivergent Employees and reap their benefits, you gotta provide accommodations lest face the consequences.
+When you bring on Neurodivergent Employees and reap their benefits, you got to provide accommodations lest face the consequences.
 Here, we explore ten potential consequences of not accommodating neurodiversity in the workplace and the importance of taking this issue seriously.

 1. High turnover rates: Neurodivergent employees may feel unsupported and unable to work in an environment that does not cater to their specific needs.
 This can lead to high turnover rates and disruptions to workflow, which can be time-consuming and costly for the company.